 Today we’re going to demonstrate how to drive revenue per sales head up, and time to productivity for new sales hires down.
 Success for Andy, in making his number quarter after quarter and year after year, is tied to his ability to leverage insights from the field.
 Andy and his team implemented a Field Advisory Board to understand the needs of the field.
 You’ll find as you listen to this podcast that an advisory board and how to run it may be the key to success for driving revenue per sales head up.
-As a guide to the discussion, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section and flip to the Sales Enablement phase on pages 319 – 322 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Joining us today is Andy Panos, Vice President of Sales for G&K Services, a billion-dollar company with 175,000 customers across the US and Canada.
 G&K Services provides uniforms and facility service programs for companies that are focused on their image and safety.
 Andy’s responsibilities include leading the field sales and strategic account sales organizations, the CRM team, and the sales operations team.
 Andy is uniquely qualified to demonstrate how to drive revenue per sales head up, and time to productivity for new sales hires down.

 Andy shares that the Field Advisory Board originated from the idea that we didn’t want to have group-think out of a corporate office.
 “Even though the sales leadership team in the corporate office came from the field where all of us had carried a bag and worked our way through, that doesn’t mean that we really understand exactly what’s going on day-to-day in the car, on the phone, making those calls.
 We wanted the people who did that every day to be involved.”